johnmcfarlane/papers/c++/error-handling.md

 * Where, and in what form, is the agreement expressed?
 * Who is the provider of the contract?
 * Who is the user of the contract?
-* What are the consequences of user contract violation?
+* What are the consequences of violation by user?

 ## What Contracts Are There?